Psychology Careers In South Africa: Jobs, Degrees And Opportunities - SACAP

 6. Neuropsychologist

 Neuropsychologists are involved in assessing, diagnosing and intervening when psychological disorders are a result of neurological conditions.
-Neuropsychologists often work with people suffering from traumatic brain injuries and neurological disorders.
-If you’re fascinated with the inner workings of the brain and central nervous system and how they relate to human behaviour, you might consider a career as a neuropsychologist.
+They often work with people suffering from traumatic brain injuries and neurological disorders.
+For example, patients suffering from conditions like dementia, strokes, and traumatic brain injuries.

-7. Forensic psychologist
+7. Forensic Psychologist

-Essentially, forensic psychology involves applying psychology to the field of criminal investigation and the law.
-Forensic psychologists use their knowledge of psychological principles to understand different aspects of the legal system.
-This is one of the fastest-growing disciplines within psychology, however, it is not a recognised field of registration within South Africa.
+Forensic psychology involves applying psychology to the field of criminal investigation and the law.
+Using their knowledge of psychological principles, forensic psychologists aim to understand different aspects of the legal system.

 Forensic psychologists, evaluate mental health in criminal cases and provide expert testimony.
 The field has grown significantly due to increased interest in criminal justice reform.
+Although this is one of the fastest-growing disciplines within psychology, it is not a recognised field of registration within South Africa.

 8. Registered Counsellor